-Let’s fight livestock emissions naturally!
+Let’s fight greenhouse gas emissions in livestock naturally!

-A lot of research has been conducted on strategies to reduce GHG emissions from livestock focusing on nutritional solutions.
+A lot of research has been conducted on strategies to reduce greenhouse gas emissions from livestock focusing on nutritional solutions.
 Feed additives, including phytogenic (plant derived) products, have been able to substantially up-value rations for years, be it for reasons of improving performance or feed efficiency.
 But plant derived products are also on the rise when it comes to reduction of emissions in livestock production.

 In dairy cows…

 …the use of specific essential oils (EO) achieved good results regarding the reduction of NH4 and CH4 losses that are associated with protozoa and bacteria in the rumen.
 Specific EO have inhibitory effects on the ruminal protein degradation, resulting in lower ammonia production.
 Thus, it is expected that these compounds improve the protein utilization through limitation on proteolysis, peptidolysis and deamination and also by restriction of microorganism activity, e.g., hyper-ammonia producing (HAP) bacteria or protozoan population in the rumen.
 Moreover, the use of specific saponins can lead to an improved propionate pathway and thus, decreasing CH4 production as well.
 Results of an in-vivo trial with dairy cows that were fed a diet supplement of the phytogenic product have shown a significant reduction of emitted CH4 of about 6.5% (22.2 g/kg milk), compared to control group (24.4 g/kg milk).